 Other Suggestions and Things to Know

-TIP #4: Get through the security line fastest by arriving early (right when the festival starts).
+TIP #1: Get through the security line fastest by arriving early (right when the festival starts).
 The line can get quite long later in the evening so arrive as early as you can to beat the rush.
-You also get the added bonus of seeing the opening acts which are usually local artists that play great music.
+You also get the added bonus of seeing the opening acts which are usually local artists who play great music.

 Other Information